PhonologicalCorpusTools/CorpusTools/docs/source/frequency_of_alternation.rst

 To start the analysis, click on “Analysis” / “Calculate frequency of alternation...” in the main menu, and then follow these steps:

-1. **Segments**: The first step is to choose which two sounds you wish to check alternations for.
-Click on “Add pair of sounds”; PCT will automatically populate a menu of all sounds in the corpus, so all that needs to be done is the selection of the targeted two sounds.
+1. **Segments**: First, select which pairs of sounds you want the functional load to be calculated for.
+Do this by clicking on “Add pair of sounds”;
-   Multiple pairs of sounds can be added by selecting “Add and create another” instead “Add” in the selection window.
+   the “Select segment pair” dialogue box will open.
+The order that the sounds are selected in is irrelevant; picking [i] first and [u] second will yield the same results as picking [u] first and [i] second.
+Once sounds have been selected, click “Add.”
+Pairs will appear in the “Functional load” dialogue box.
+See more about interacting with the sound selection box (including, e.g., the use of features in selecting sounds and the options for selecting multiple pairs) in :ref:`sound_selection`.

 2. **String similarity algorithm**: Next, choose which distance / similarity metric to use.
 Refer to :ref:`method_string_similarity` for more details.

-3. **Tier**: The tier from which string similarity is to be calculated can be selected.
-Generally, one is likely to care most about full transcriptions, but other tiers (e.g., a vowel tier) can also be selected; in this case, all information removed from the tier is ignored.
-4. **Frequency Type**: Next, select which frequency type to use for your similarity metric, either type or token frequency.
-This parameter is only available if using the Khorsi similarity metric, which relies on counting the frequency of occurrence of the sounds in the currently selected corpus; neither edit distance metric involves frequency.
-5. **Minimal pairs**: Then, select whether you wish to include alternations that occur in minimal pairs.
-If, for example, the goal is to populate a list containing all instances where two segments potentially alternate, select “include minimal pairs.”
-Alternatively, if one wishes to discard known alternations that are contrastive, select “ignore minimal pairs.”
-(E.g., “bat” and “pat” look like a potential “alternation” of [b] and [p] to PCT, because they are extremely similar except for the sounds in question, which are also phonologically aligned.)
-6. **Threshold values**: If the Khorsi algorithm is selected, enter the minimum similarity value required for two words to count as being related.
+3. **Threshold values**: If the Khorsi algorithm is selected, enter the minimum similarity value required for two words to count as being related.
    Currently the default is -15; this is an arbitrary (and relatively low / non-conservative) value.
 We recommend reading [Khorsi2012]_ and